-- Commit to facilitating peer support groups for one year and devote six hours per month to Lory's Place.
+- Commit to facilitating peer support groups for one year and devote 6 hours a month to Lory’s Place.

 - Attend each assigned session.
-This is essential to the trust established at Lory's Place.
-If you cannot attend your session, you will agree to find your own replacement and inform the Lory's Place office of the substitution.
-If you do not find a replacement, this will be considered an absence.
-More than three absences are considered excessive and will be handled on an individual basis.
+This is essential to the trust established at Lory’s Place.
+If you cannot attend your session, you will agree to find your own replacement and inform the Lory's Place office of he substitution.
+If a replacement is not found by the facilitator, this will be considered as an absence.
+More than three absences is considered excessive and will be handled on an individual basis.

-- Respect confidentiality, except in cases of suicide ideation, child abuse, chemical dependency on the part of a child or adolescent, or harm by one child to the next.
-You immediately will report all concerns regarding safety issues to the family services coordinator or program director.
+- Respect confidentiality except in cases of suicide ideation, child abuse, chemical dependency on the part of a child or adolescent, or harm by one child to the next.
+All concerns regarding safety issues are reported immediately to the bereavement coordinator/or Program Director.

-- Attend both pre- and post-meetings on time, as this is a critical piece in your ability to best help families, as well as your own self-care.
+- Attend both pre and post meetings on time, as they know this is a critical piece in their ability to best help families, as well as their own self-care.

 - Not establish personal/intimate relationships with participants during or after program services.

-- Note and discuss individual children's needs with the program director and/or family services coordinator.
+- Note and discuss individual children’s needs with the Program Director and/or Bereavement Coordinator.

-- Direct parental questions and concerns regarding their child to the program director and/or family services coordinator.
+- Direct parental questions and concerns regarding their child to the Program Director or Bereavement Coordinator.

 - Log the time spent at Lory’s Place on the sign-in sheet at the front door.

-- Be with the participants you are assigned to during the evening, so that no participant is ever without an adult.
+- Be with the participants they have been assigned to during the evening, so that no participant is ever without an adult.

 - Be responsible for children cleaning up prior to closing.
-If the space has not been returned to its original state you will clean the space after the post-meeting.
+If the space has not been returned to its original state the facilitator will clean the space after post meeting.

 - Hold to time limits.

-- You will have the Lory's Place staff preview all materials you bring to share with your group.
+You will have the Lory's Place staff preview all materials you bring to share with the group.

 - Implement the “Safety Guidelines.”